DataFire/Integrations/integrations/generated/callfire/README.md

   * id `integer`: An id of an order
   * keywords [NumberOrderItem](#numberorderitem)
   * localNumbers [NumberOrderItem](#numberorderitem)
-  * status `string` (values: NEW, PROCESSING, FINISHED, ERRORED, VOID, WAIT_FOR_PAYMENT, ADJUSTED, APPROVE_TIER_ONE, APPROVE_TIER_TWO, REJECTED): A current status of an order.
+  * status `string` (values: PROCESSING, FINISHED, PAYMENT_ERROR, VOID, WAIT_FOR_PAYMENT, PARTIALLY_ADJUSTED, ADJUSTED, NEW, ERRORED, APPROVE_TIER_ONE, APPROVE_TIER_TWO, REJECTED): A current status of an order.
 Available values: NEW, PROCESSING, FINISHED, ERRORED, VOID, WAIT_FOR_PAYMENT, REJECTED
   * tollFreeNumbers [NumberOrderItem](#numberorderitem)
   * totalCost `number`: A total cost of an order